Home Table of Contents back to page 2

 of Rock Creek were ordered closed nearly four weeks ago.
 The Main Fork

 of Rock Creek was closed Thursday.
-Because

 Beartooth Hospital and Health Center in Red Lodge readied “tentative